erikanagamine/autonomousdatabase/README.md

 Check if the follow information was filled:
 - Compartment: <check if is correct>
-- Display name: <put an name - Example: atp>
+- Display name: <put an name - Example: adw1>
-- Database name: <put an name - Example: atp>
+- Database name: <put an name - Example: adw1>
-- Choose the workload type: in this case Transaction Processing
+- Choose the workload type: in this case Data Warehouse
 - Choose deployment type: Shared infrasctructure

 ![oracle cloud site!](images/43.png "oracle Cloud site")